bwajtr/example-vaadin-spring-security-custom-password-check/README.md

-# How to implement custom username and password validation using Spring Security and Vaadin
+## How to implement custom username and password validation using Spring Security and Vaadin

-This project can be used as a starting point to create your own Vaadin application with Spring Boot.
-It contains all the necessary configuration and some placeholder files to get you started.

-# What, where, why?

 I used https://start.vaadin.com to create a base for this project.
 I configured two views that are accessible only when the user logs in.
 This is the [link to the project](https://start.vaadin.com/app/p?id=d44c0733-7335-4e7a-bceb-287ebd20e863&preview=)